keithrbennett/fide-xml-to-json/README.md

 It will show its progress, and when it is finished parsing all the XML records will write the JSON representation of the parsed data to a file whose name is the same as the XML file, but with `.xml` changed to `.json`.

+The data is output in "pretty" JSON format (that is, easily readable by humans).
+If you need a more compact format, you can adjust the script as mentioned in the comments (search for "JSON").

 ## Advanced Usage